k-o-d-e-n/Realtime/README.md

 ***File*** - stored property for file in Firebase Storage.

-All properties adopt `@propertyWrapper` feature, but while Swift unsupported access to `self` in custom lazy properties, this way to define properties generally useless.
+All properties adopt `@propertyWrapper` feature, but while Swift is unsupported access to `self` in custom lazy properties, this way to define properties generally useless.

 ### Collections
 ```swift